 Location: Look for street signs, highway mile markers, and landmarks.
 Giving a specific location helps the operator dispatch emergency services without delay.

 Description of the scene: Accident scenes are chaotic.
 Clearly describe what the scene looks like, including traffic problems or other hazards of immediate concern.

 Injuries: Tell the 911 dispatcher if anyone is clearly injured, or complaining of pain or discomfort.

 Law enforcement agencies have their own policies governing when police will be dispatched to an accident scene.
 In most cases when the accident is merely a fender-bender and no one is injured, the police will not be dispatched.
 However, emergency personnel will be dispatched to the scene when there are injuries or the accident is blocking traffic.

 If you’ve just been involved in an accident on a New York roadway, stop as close to the scene as possible.
 Once stopped, you’re required to give to the other driver your:

 If you’re in pain, dizzy, bleeding, bruised, experiencing numbness or nausea, or you’re having trouble breathing, you may be seriously injured.
 Do not refuse medical assistance.
 Let the paramedics examine you and decide if they should transport you to the local emergency room.

 Some injuries like swelling, strains, and sprains to tendons, ligaments, and muscles, can take several hours or even days before symptoms are manifested.

-If you have hit another car and you’re unable to locate the owner, you must contact the nearest police station and report the accident.
 While not required by New York law, leaving a note with a brief description of how the accident occurred, along with your name and contact information is also a good idea.

 Submit your report on Form MV-104 – Report of Motor Vehicle Accident.